LaraFrancken/STREAM-PRS-GSx/README.md

 - ROC_comparison.svg: ROC plot with one curve per tool

 ## Citation

-If you use STREAM-PRS, please cite our paper.
+Use of this software in any published work must be acknowledged by citing the relevant reference(s) below:
+- For the original STREAM-PRS: \
   Becelaere S., Abakkouy Y. et al. STREAM-PRS: A multi-tool pipeline for streamlining Polygenic Risk Score computation (2025).
 Currently, the paper is not yet published.
+- For the gene-set extension (STREAM-PRS GSx): \
+  Francken L., et al. STREAM-PRS GSx: Biologically informed gene-set polygenic risk scoring.
+Version 1.0.
+KU Leuven, 2025.
+Available at: https://github.com/LaraFrancken/STREAM-PRS-GSx

 ## Contact